CopperSpice API 1.8.1

 inline

-Returns true if this datetime is later than the value datetime, otherwise returns false.
+Returns true if this QDateTime is later than the given value, otherwise returns false.

 bool QDateTime::operator>= ( const QDateTime & value) const